PostHog/posthog.com/contents/docs/self-host/configure/async-migrations/overview.md

 ---
 title: Async Migrations
-sidebar: Handbook
+sidebar: Docs
 showTitle: true
 ---

 ## What are async migrations?

 Async migrations are _data migrations_ that do not run synchronously on an update to a PostHog instance.
 Rather, they execute on the background of a running PostHog instance, and should be completed within a range of PostHog versions.

+You can check the PostHog blog for more [information about how and why we enable async migrations on PostHog](/blog/async-migrations).

-Related internal docs can be found [here](/docs/handbook/engineering/async-migrations).
+Further internal information about async migrations can be found in [our handbook](/handbook/engineering/databases/async-migrations).

 ## Why are async migrations necessary?